mnentwig/forthytwo/README.md

 # forthytwo
-J1 embedded processor with "batteries included": Compiler, simulator, reference design
+J1 embedded processor with "batteries included": Compiler, simulator, reference design, floating point math

 ## What is this?